 This is a guest post from fellow outdoor enthusiast and blogger, Joe Black, of Nature Rated.
 He is a camping expert, and here he shares some of his natural camping hacks to make your tent experience that much sweeter!

 Do you love camping?
 I bet you love camping but you hate all the things you need to remember when you head out for a trip.
 Because of this camping can be a daunting experience.
 Challenges often occur to campers who are not creative or don’t know much about handy hacks that make camping a great experience.
-You may think that you’re ahead of the curve by hacking your hammock tent onto a couple of trees, but what about all the other camping necessities?
+You may think that you’re ahead of the curve by hacking your hammock tent onto a couple of trees (Oh, you’re not there quite yet?
+Learn how to set up a hammock here), but what about all the other camping necessities?
 Here are a few that can prove beneficial in different situations.

 1. Beat the Mozzies!
 Use a natural mosquito repellent.